 Just about a year ago, my colleagues and I wrote a blog post about our experiences using the Scaled Agile Framework (SAFe) and Remote Program Increment (PI) Planning for a new Gorilla Logic customer.
-The project consisted of eight teams developing a single ecommerce platform in three time zones with limited travel budget.
+The project consisted of eight teams developing a single e-commerce platform in three time zones with a limited travel budget.
 In the months prior, we worked with another contracting firm to determine the best way to organize our teams.
 We chose SAFe, confident that we could indeed implement the framework in our client’s relatively complex environment even without their budget allowing all 120 of us to be physically together for planning each quarter.

 In our last blog post, we outlined the tools we used and the tips and tricks discovered during that first remote PI Planning session.
 In this post, we will share the improvements we’ve made to our setup, pre-planning, and planning which has allowed us to prove just how successful remote PI Planning can be.

 One very important note: Always, always, always try to plan together in a big room because it is worth the effort.
 But if you cannot (and even if you can) please read on!

 We are officially in the middle of our fifth consecutive quarter using the Scaled Agile Framework and more pointedly, remote PI Planning.
 We completed PI number five at the end of June and have consistently improved our predictability by focusing on six main areas:

 • Lead with value: it all starts with great product management and even better communication